 LSA Honors Grants for Research, Travel, and Special Projects

+During the time windows listed below, students may click the Apply Online picture to the right which will access the online Google application form.
 The Honors Program and its students are very appreciative of the donors who make these grants possible.

-Frequently Asked Questions Regarding Honors Grants
+FAQ Regarding Honors Grants

 Supplementary funding for Honors students’ activities is made possible by generous donations from our alumni and supporters (see below).
 Priority will be given to research related to Honors theses, presentations at professional conferences, and international travel.
 However, all students are welcome to apply.
 If you have questions regarding eligibility, please direct them to firstname.lastname@example.org.

-You will need to provide your faculty sponsor.
-The form includes questions on the feasibility of the project, appropriateness of the requested budget, and other sources of funding.
+You will need to provide your faculty sponsor access to this page, so that s/he may use the faculty link below.
+This form includes questions on the feasibility of the project, appropriateness of the requested budget, and other sources of funding.
 Please discuss these issues with your faculty sponsor prior to submitting your grant application to ensure a speedy response.
 Faculty endorsements must be received for your application to be considered complete and proceed to the review stage.
 If you have questions regarding faculty endorsement, please direct them to firstname.lastname@example.org.